 As a 'less significant institution', the Bank is not subject to the limitation of directorships and counting rules under Article 91(3) and (4) of the CRD.
 The number of directorships effectively held for each member of the Board of Directors (including, without limitation, with a group company or an entity with a qualifying holding) regardless of whether the directorship is with an entity that pursues or does not pursue a commercial objective, is given in the table below.
 The term 'directorship' means a position as a member of the management body of an institution or another legal entity.
 'Non-Executive' refers to a directorship in which a person is responsible for overseeing and monitoring management decision-making without executive duties within an entity.
 'Executive' refers to a directorship in which a person is responsible for effectively directing the business of an entity.
-The total number of directorship for each of the Bank's Board members given in the table below excludes their position as director with the Bank, but includes directorship with SHM (if any).
+The total number of directorships for each of the Bank's Board members given in the table below excludes their position as director with the Bank, but includes directorships with SHM (if any).

-Effective number of Directorships as at 31 December 2021
+Effective number of Directorships as at 31 December 2022

-Sparkasse Bank Malta plc Sparkasse Other enti Other entities - Commercial Other - Non- Total Other Directorships
+Spark (Holdings) Malta Other - Non- Total Other Directorships

 Chair Executive Non- Executive Ltd Chair Executive Non- Executive Commercial (excld.
 SBM)

-Mag Harald Wanke 1 1 1 1 3
+Mag Harald Wanke 1 1 2 3

 Mr Paul Mifsud 1 1 1 2

-Mr Andrew Manduca 1 5 3 8
+Mr Andrew Manduca 1 1 2 3

-Mr Serge D'Orazio 1 3 7 10
+Mr Serge D'Orazio 1 3 6 9

-Mr James Bonello 1 11 2 13
+Mr James Bonello 1 13 1 14

-Mr Mark Curmi 1 1 1
+Mr Mark Curmi 1 2 2